Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 	2. Implented/added fields to the .gv file.

 Larry Gates
-	1. Added enumerations as a way to handling different types (idea to make it easier for coding, might be removed in future milestones if becomes completely useless)
-	2. Implemented the Field class and Method class.
+	1. Implemented the Field class and Method class.
-	3. Implemented corresponding tests for the created classes.
+	2. Implemented corresponding tests for the created classes.
-	4. Implemented/added methods to the .gv file
+	3. Implemented/added methods to the .gv file
-	5. Made the .gv file more human readable.
+	4. Made the .gv file more human readable.

 ==== Milestone 0 ====